scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-**"terraform plan is a dry run command.
-We're not actually building anything yet, Terraform is just telling is what it would do if we ran it for real."**
+**terraform plan is a dry run command.
+We're not actually building anything yet, Terraform is just telling is what it would do if we ran it for real.**

+**If you're curious, how are we authenticating to Azure?
+We've saved some Azure credentials on your workstation as environment variables.
+You can also use Terraform directly from Azure cloudshell.
+Terraform is preinstalled in cloudshell and doesn't require any authentication or special configuration.**

 ---
 name: terraform-plan-2
 Run Terraform Plan
 -------------------------
 <br><br>
-When you ran `terraform plan` and entered your name, you should have gotten some output that looks like this:
+When you ran `terraform plan` and entered your name, you should see output that looks like this:

 ```tex
 Terraform will perform the following actions: